microsounds/microsounds.github.io/.src/notes/chromebooks.md

 ### Nav Cluster keys
 I found it the most convenient to create a keyboard modifier layer using `Right Alt + arrow keys` to produce `PgUp/PgDn/Home/End`.
+You press `Right Alt` with your right index finger, and press the arrow keys with the right ring finger.

+I don't even think about it at all, so it's quite intuitive once you get used to it.
 Some people prefer `Left Ctrl` or even `Super`, you can experiment with whatever won't conflict with your window manager or give you carpal tunnel.

 ### Delete/F11